Difference between Coin and Token

 Coins work on their own blockchain while tokens do not have their own blockchain.
 Coins can perform minimum functions, whereas tokens typically provide a great deal of functionality in comparison with coins.

 Tokens are easier to create in comparison to coins.
-Crypto tokens, like crypto coins, are designed using blockchain technology, however crypto tokens are not a blockchain tax network, moreover, they are deleted on top of it.
+Crypto tokens, like crypto coins, are designed using blockchain technology, however, crypto tokens are not a blockchain’s native asset; moreover, they are deployed on top of it.
 Smart contracts are often used to serve a variety of purposes.
+This is often handled by a Crypto Token Development Company specializing in ERC-20 or similar token standards.

-If crypto coin transactions are handled through the blockchain, the tokens rely on smart contracts, which are arrays of codes that facilitate trades or payments between churches.
+If crypto coin transactions are handled through the blockchain, the tokens rely on smart contracts, which are arrays of codes that facilitate trades or payments between parties.
 Each blockchain uses its own smart contract.
-For example - Ethereum uses ERC-20, NEO, NEP-5.
+For example - Ethereum uses ERC-20, NEO uses NEP-5.
+Developing such assets is a core offering of any Crypto Token Development Company .

 Conclusion